bytecodealliance/bytecodealliance.org/index.md

                     <img src="images/circle.svg" alt="" class="fcircle">
                 </div>
                 <div class="fanswer">
-                    <p>The Bytecode Alliance is a group of projects, organizations, and individuals working to
+                    <p>The Bytecode Alliance is a nonprofit organization working to provide state-of-the-art foundations
-                        provide state-of-the-art foundations for the development of runtime environments and language toolchains where security, efficiency, and modularity can all coexist across a wide range of devices and architectures.
+                        for the development of runtime environments and language toolchains where security, efficiency, and modularity can all coexist across a wide range of devices and architectures.
 We enable innovation in compilers, runtimes, and tooling, focusing on fine-grained sandboxing, capabilities-based security, modularity, and standards such as WebAssembly and WASI.</p>
                 </div>
             </li>
             <li class="fentry" id="why-is-this-important-now">